w3c/wai-curricula/content/developing-accessible-content.md

 ## Introduction
 {:.no-display}

 This curriculum focuses on markup and coding techniques.
 It is primarily designed for teaching front-end developers.
+Guidance on how to include these techniqeus in a framework or authoring tool is out-of-scope for this specific curriculum.

-It can be combined with other curricula for teaching designers, content authors, and other roles.
+This curriculum can be combined with other curricula for teaching designers, content authors, and other roles.

 This curriculum results in courses that: